These are questions that we’re often asked. Click on the question to see the answer.

-[All users of recreational craft need to be aware they may come across some commercial vessels operating at higher speed – this is only permitted for certain ‘authorised vessels’ which have a special Certificate of Compliance enabling them to operate at higher speed in two specific ‘High Speed Craft Zones’ between Margaretness and Wandsworth Bridge].
+All users of recreational craft need to be aware they may come across some commercial vessels operating at higher speed – this is only permitted for certain ‘authorised vessels’ which have a special Certificate of Compliance enabling them to operate at higher speed in two specific ‘High Speed Craft Zones’ between Margaretness and Wandsworth Bridge.

-• PLA Notices to Mariners and e-Newsletters etc
+- PLA Notices to Mariners and e-Newsletters

-• PLA Recreational User Guide and Tide Tables booklet
+- PLA Recreational User Guide and Tide Tables booklet

-• access to recreational briefings and discounts on PLA Charts and publications
+- Access to recreational briefings and discounts on PLA Charts and publications

-Those experienced with their vessel need to consider safety carefully – for example:
+Those experienced with their vessel need to consider safety carefully.
+For example:

 - ensure the watertight integrity of your vessel and be prepared for the water conditions you will be navigating through.
-The Thames is categorised by the MCA as Category C waters - you should expect waves up to 1.2 metres
+The Thames is categorised by the MCA as Category C waters - you should expect waves up to 1.2 metres.

-- plan your passage carefully
+- plan your passage carefully.

 - read the current Notices to Mariners for the area of your intended passage and consider them in your passage plan.

-- consider where you will be mooring and make your mooring bookings well in advance
+- consider where you will be mooring and make your mooring bookings well in advance.

-There are hazards on the foreshore: it should not be regarded casually as a pleasure ‘beach’.
+There are hazards on the foreshore: it should not be regarded as a pleasure ‘beach’.
 Normal guidance is to avoid it and instead enjoy the river safely from dry land at embankment level.

 Those on the foreshore take personal responsibility for their safety and of any accompanying minors, and must satisfy themselves that the route taken is safe and suitable.
 All steps and stairs have slip and trip hazards and can be in poor repair.
 There is raw sewage on the foreshore.
 Wear strong footwear.

-No. No Personal Water Craft (PWC) / jetskis etc are allowed anywhere on the Thames in the London area.
-In other words they are strictly prohibited anywhere in west, central or east London.
-There are a small number of designated locations in the Thames Estuary off the Essex and Kent coasts where they are permitted - further guidance at: http://www.pla.co.uk/assets/thamespwccode.pdf
+No. Personal Water Craft (PWC) / jet skis are not allowed anywhere on the Thames in the London area.
+In other words, they are strictly prohibited anywhere in west, central or east London.
+There are a small number of designated locations in the Thames Estuary off the Essex and Kent coasts where they are permitted - further guidance at can be found here.

-All events or race ideas need to be discussed with the PLA at the earliest stage, however at least 4-weeks notice is required – to ensure the safety of the event and that of other river users in this very busy and safety critical river.
+All events or race ideas need to be discussed with the PLA at the earliest stage, however at least four weeks’ notice is required – to ensure the safety of the event and that of other river users in this very busy and safety critical river.
 More information can be found here.